kubedb/docs/docs/guides/proxysql/clustering/proxysql-cluster/index.md

 From the above output we can see that the cluster is always in sync and the configuration change is always propagated to other cluster nodes.

 ## Cluster failover recovery
-In case of any pod crash for proxysql cluster, the statefulset which was created by KubeDb operator creates another pod and the is auto joins the cluster.
+In case of any pod crash for proxysql cluster, the petset which was created by KubeDb operator creates another pod and the is auto joins the cluster.
 We can delete a pod and wait for that to create again and join the cluster and test this feature.

 Let's see the current status first.